Dunaliella: Life cycle

 When conditions are unfavourable due to prolonged dryness or exposure to low salinity waters, Dunaliella cells undergo sexual reproduction.
 Two haploid vegetative motile cells will touch flagella and then fuse their equal-sized gametes with one another in a very similar way to Chlamydomonas by the formation of a cytoplasmic bridge.
-After this isogamous fertilization, the diploid zygote, which is red and/or green in colour, develops a thick and smooth wall and takes on a circular shape very similar to the cyst form of Dunaliella.
+After this isogamous fertilisation, the diploid zygote, which is red and/or green in colour, develops a thick and smooth wall and takes on a circular shape very similar to the cyst form of Dunaliella.
 In fact, after observing zygotes, there was discussion on whether the cysts seen after and algal bloom at the Dead Sea in 1992 were in fact, zygotes.
 The wall of the zygote will serve to protect the cell during a resting period in the harsh conditions until finally, the zygote will undergo meiosis and release up to 32 haploid daughter cells via a tear in the cellular envelope.
 Asexual resting cysts may be a possibility, though has not been studied enough to confirm.

 In its vegetative motile state, cells divide through mitosis as haploids through longitudinal fission.
 In the chloroplast, the pyrenoid actually starts dividing first during preprophase and then the entire chloroplast finally divides during cytokinesis.

 Genetic approach

 In the past, species descriptions and definitions have arisen through physiological characteristics like halotolerance and morphological characteristics like β-carotene content.
 However, this has led to numerous misidentifications, especially in marine species, since different conditions changing cell volumes, shapes, and colours make it very difficult to decide what organism is different to another.
 Since 1999, molecular analysis is used as the primary tool in Dunalliela identification due to its ability to analyze data independent of environmental factors ^{11}.
-To characterize species, the 18S rRNA gene, Internal transcribed spacer region (ITS), and ribulose-bisphosphate carboxylase (RuBisCO) gene are being used.
+To identify species, the 18S rRNA gene, Internal transcribed spacer region (ITS), and ribulose-bisphosphate carboxylase (RuBisCO) gene are being used.
 Renaming has already been done for several species, though it is an on-going process to create a reliable and accurate taxonomic system.